mattermost/docs/source/messaging/using-emoji.rst

 Creating Custom Emojis
 -----------------------

 You can create Custom Emojis which are available to everyone on your Mattermost server.
 From the Emoji Picker, select **Custom Emoji**.
 Small, square pictures work best when selecting an image to upload.
-The file can be any JPG, GIF, or PNG and up to one MB in size.
+The file can be any JPG, GIF, or PNG and up to 1 MB in size.

 1. Enter a name for your Custom Emoji.
 This is the name that will show up in the emoji autocomplete.
 2. Choose **Select**, then select the image to use for the emoji.